 As for the path I took, what can I say, I always liked to draw since I was little, and did so throughout life.
-There are always obstacles and distraction like we all face, and at times I've fallen off course.
+There are always obstacles and distractions like we all face, and at times I've fallen off course.
 The true love that I had for drawing always and quickly brought me back to do it.
 I believe when you find that " thing", that thing that truly moves you, whatever hardships and difficulties you have melt away.

-Through that you find a way to make it happen.
-Fortunately for me I found it at a very early age.
+Through that, you find a way to make it happen.
+Fortunately for me, I found it at a very early age.

-Its not a 'Secret Origin' so to speak, but more of a fleshing out about the characters from the story that happens after.
+It's not a 'Secret Origin' so to speak, but more of a fleshing out about the characters from the story that happens after.

-OK, more like the unstoppable force hits the immovable object and merge, and in doing this, creates a path that not only effects those around them, but history itself.
+OK, more like the unstoppable force hits the immovable object and merge, and in doing this, creates a path that not only affects those around them, but history itself.
 That is the" Origins" story.

 I'd take anything out of the score of The Dark Knight Rises... .probably (mentally checking my music library...
 Check ing...CHECKIIIIING).
 RISE!
 Rise is a great song that captures the essence that is SOF Origins.
 So, thanks now it looks like I gotta go hire Hans Zimmer to create my soundtrack.
 Damn!